RedHatInsights/frontend-starter-app/README.md

     - `qa-stable` (deployed by pushing to `qa-stable` on this repo)
     - `prod-beta` (deployed by pushing to `prod-beta` on this repo)
     - `prod-stable` (deployed by pushing to `prod-stable` on this repo)
-- Travis uploads results to RedHatInight's [codecov](https://codecov.io) account.
+- Travis uploads results to RedHatInsight's [codecov](https://codecov.io) account.
 To change the account, modify CODECOV_TOKEN on https://travis-ci.com/.